 Over time, as I observed the family, it became shockingly obvious that the child was simply displaying the symptoms of the family unit as a whole.
 All of the anxiety, fear, and frustration of both parents was being shouldered by the child and exhibited through obsessive-compulsive behaviors.
 The parents were completely unaware of their role in their son’s condition.
 The lack of consciousness exhibited within this family had obvious repercussions, and underscores the need for parents to be mindful of their negative emotions so their children do not absorb them.

-WHAT ADVICE DO YOU HAVE FOR NEW PARENTS TO HELP THEM CONSCIOUSLY CONNECT WITH THEIR CHILDREN?
+WHAT ADVICE DO YOU HAVE FOR PEOPLE AND FAMILIES TO HELP THEM START LIVING CONSCIOUSLY?

-I would suggest to new parents that they do their best to tune everyone else out around them.
-When we become new parents, everybody has advice for us and they are more than willing to tell it to us.
-All of these outside voices can cloud our instincts, the voice in our heart, leaving us to feel confused and even cause you to parent in a way that might not be right for you and your child.
-Make the attempt to focus on your child and your inner self, which leads us to where the answers can be found.
+I would suggest to people that they do their best to tune everyone else out around them.
+When we decide to live more consciously, everybody has advice for us and they are more than willing to tell it to us.
+All of these outside voices can cloud our instincts, the voice in our heart, leaving us to feel confused and even cause you to live in a way that might not be right for you and your family.
+Make the attempt to focus on your family and your inner self, which leads us to where the answers can be found.

-WHAT WORDS OF WISDOM CAN YOU IMPART ON STRESSED-OUT AND OVER-WORKED PARENTS?
+WHAT WORDS OF WISDOM CAN YOU IMPART ON STRESSED-OUT AND OVER-WORKED PEOPLE?

 First of all, I want to say that we never actually fall short.
 We may feel that way, and tell ourselves that we are not good enough, but we are.

 Each and every one of us is good enough.
 We need to stop comparing ourselves to others or judging ourselves based on what we see.
-I would suggest that over–stressed moms and dads should take time to focus on what is really important to them.
-Moms and dads should simplify the demands they impress upon themselves.
+I would suggest that if you feel over–stressed, you should take time to focus on what is really important to you.
+People should simplify the demands they impress upon themselves.